testpic

 Anello del Col Melon

-Accompanied by the tables that mark the perimeter of the Park, you reach the suggestive Pian d'Avena.
-In addition to a picnic area, at Villa Berton is the station of the Territorial Coordination for the Environment, an office of the State Forestry Corps deputed to the surveillance service in the Park.
-In the surrounding territory has also been found the presence of the king of quails, a very rare bird protected by Community rules, which comes to us in spring to nest in the surrounding area.
-A convenient cart road winds through the extensive plateau, with great views of the mountains.
-After about 20 minutes of walking, we leave it to take the path on the left that will lead you back uphill to Croce d'Aune (see Itinerary 5 - Camogne for a detailed description).
+In the surrounding territory, the presence of the quail king, a very rare bird protected by EU regulations, has been recorded; it arrives here in spring to nest in grassy environments.
+A convenient dirt road winds through the vast plateau, offering splendid views of the mountains.
+After about 20 minutes of walking, you leave it to take the path on the left that will lead you back uphill to Croce d'Aune (see itinerary 5 – Camogne for the detailed description).

 Request informations